Some of the links in this post may be affiliate links.

 Morning sun is preferred, but these are NOT plants that can take full sun otherwise they will scorch.
 Eastern exposure windows that provide morning sun are ideal.

-I’ve found that North windows are a bit too dark in general.
+I’ve found that North windows (in the Northern hemisphere) are a bit too dark in general.
 They will grow, but growth will be weak.
 If you have really sunny windows, diffuse the light with blinds or sheer curtains.

 My own Rhipsalis campos-portoana hangs in my sunroom right under a skylight.
 On a good day, depending on the season and cloud cover, it can receive anywhere from no direct sun to 2-3 hours of sun.